tkud04/x3-bet5oods/README.md

-# x3-bet5oods
+# gmail-sender-x2
-Sender for OB friend
+Gmail sender for X2